A geometric model for the derived category of gentle algebras: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Nathan Broomhead for pointing out the paper \cite{HaidenKatzarkovKontsevich} to us, and Rosie Laking and David Pauksztello for discussions about morphisms in the derived category of a gentle algebra.
 We are grateful to Bernhard Keller for encouraging us to extend an earlier version of the paper to a graded setting, and to Igor Burban for his comments on an earlier version of the paper.
 We further thank Martin Kalck and Joe Karmazyn for helpful discussions.
+We also thank the anonymous referee for their remarks encouraging us to generalise the paper to the graded case, leading to a greatly expanded paper.